KalenAnson/interconnections/README.md

 	scripts/cleanup.sh

 ## Running a lesson
-Each lesson is a custom tmux session that opens multiple panes and launches processes in the background.
+Each lesson is a custom tmux session that opens multiple panes and launches multiple processes depending on the lesson.

-Start the lessons by logging in as the new user and launching a new tmux session:
+Start the lessons by logging in as the new 'ttc' user and launching a new tmux session:

 	tmux new